impin0/algorithms-2025/4_Abstract_Data_Types/README.md

 4. These modification affect the client program, and we modify it accordingly
 5. After few iterations, we have a working client program and a working implementation.
 So we freeze the interface.
 At this point the development of the client program and implementation are separable

-Another process is:
-1. We define the ADT first (What basic operations would client programs want to perform on data?
-Which operation do we know how to implement efficiently?)
-2. After we developed an implementation, we might test its efficacy on client programs
-3. We might modify the interface and do more tests, before eventually freezing the interface

 **Why splitting the program into three parts is a more effective approach?**
 - Separates the task of solving the high level problem from the task of solving the low level problem, allowing us to work on the problems independently
 - Gives us a natural way to compare different algorithms and data structures for solving the problem